ellepannitto/my-website/content/about/outputs.md

 widget = "blank"  # See https://sourcethemes.com/academic/docs/page-builder/
-headless = true  # This file represents a page section. active = false  # Activate this widget? true/false weight = 2  # Order that this section will appear.
+headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 2  # Order that this section will appear.

-title = "Left behind"
+title = "Why Linguistics?"
-subtitle = "Teensy-weensy traces I'm leaving"
+subtitle = "_A repository of papers that inspired me during the years._"

 [design]
   # Choose how many columns the section has.
 Valid values: 1 or 2.